Independence Day (United States): Observance in other countries

 July 4 was intentionally chosen by the United States because it corresponds to its Independence Day, and this day was observed in the Philippines as Independence Day until 1962.
 In 1964, the name of the July 4 holiday was changed to Republic Day.

 Rebild National Park in Denmark is said to hold the largest July 4 celebrations outside of the United States.

+In the English city of Gloucester, its cathedral rang bells in 2019 and 2020 for the anthem "The Star-Spangled Banner" every July 4 for its links to the anthem, commemorating its status as the birthplace of John Stafford Smith, who composed the tune on which the anthem is based.